hylkio/hylkio.github.io/_posts/2021-05-19-vuevsreact.markdown

 categories: javascript
 ---

-There will go the content of the whole post.
-Write it down in grammarly application or copy it there and check for issues.

 Javascript, one of used programming languages in the world, has taken a place in many developers tech stack.
 There is various of reasons for that but one of the biggest ones is good front-end frameworks.
 For example there are ReacJS, VueJS, Angular and Next.js.

 On this blog post I will cover everything you need to know about two of the most popular Javascript frameworks: VueJS and ReactJS.
 I'll answer for the following questions: Which one you should choose as a beginner, when to use which one and what are differences on them.
 Also, I will cover pros and cons of these both frameworks.